1Rob13/html-scrap/README.md

 TODO Features:

-remove allocations onlu use pointer (x)
+remove allocations only use pointer (/)

-Limit index of searched sequence, so cant out of bound(x)
+Limit index of searched sequence, so cant out of bound(/)

 increase scraping more so tags are completly also removed (x)

-add time to test (x)
+add time to test (/)

-add config to scrap struct (x)
+add config to scrap struct (/)

 Implement multi routine search with cancel context (x)